New insights and perspectives on the natural gradient method: A Critical Analysis of Parameterization Invariance

 Suppose the curvature matrix $B_\theta$ has the form

-where $D_{x,y}$ is some arbitrary distribution over $x$ and $y$ (such as the training distribution), and $A \in \Real^{m \times m}$ is some arbitrary invertible matrix (which can depend on $x$, $y$ and $\theta$).
-Note that this type of curvature matrix includes as special cases the GGN (whether or not it is equivalent to the Fisher), the Fisher, and the empirical Fisher (discussed in Section \ref{sec:emp_fish}).
+where $D_{x,y}$ is some arbitrary distribution over $x$ and $y$ (such as the training distribution), and $A \in \Real^{m \times m}$ is an invertible matrix-valued function of $x$, $y$ and $\theta$, whose value is parameterization invariant (i.e. its value depends only on the value of $\theta$ that a given $\gamma$ maps to under the $\gamma$ parameterization).
+Note that this type of curvature matrix includes as special cases the Generalized Gauss-Newton (whether or not it's equivalent to the Fisher), the Fisher, and the empirical Fisher (discussed in Section \ref{sec:emp_fish}).

 To obtain the analogous curvature matrix $\B_\gamma$ for the $\gamma$ parameterization we replace $f$ by $f \circ \zeta$ which gives

 Then noting that $J_{f\circ \zeta} = J_f J_\zeta$, where $J_\zeta$ is the Jacobian of $\zeta$, we have